 - Reinforce your doors.
 I already wrote about this in my post, First Line of Defense: The Front Door.
 Most criminals don’t even know how to pick locks; they just kick in the door.
 But if you have a sturdy door that can’t be kicked in very easily, they’re likely to just move on to the next house.
 And don’t forget the back door and the garage door.

 - Get motion detector lights.
 Especially the kind that run on batteries, as there could be rolling blackouts.
 Criminals don’t like to be seen, and if a bright light hits them they’ll probably flee.

 - Get an alarm.
 A loud one.
 And again, make sure it will work if the power is out.
 If you don’t have a lot of money, at least get doorknob alarms.
-You can get a touch knob alarm on amazon.com for only $10.
+You can get a doorknob alarm on amazon.com for a little over $10.

 - Reinforce your windows.
 Like I said before, windows are just too easy to break through.
 I recommend putting bars over all your windows.
 If there are bars on the windows, 9 out of 10 times criminals will move on to a house without them.

 - Put up a security fence.
 It needs to go all the way around your property and be at least seven feet high.
 Criminals might still find a way past it, but the point of most of these measures is deterrence.

 - Get a decoy safe.
 Your main safe should be very well hidden, while the decoy safe should be fairly easy to find and filled with some fake jewelry and documents that merely look important.